Protective Action You Can Take Now to Prevent or Minimize the Chance(s) of an Elderly Person Being Abused, Neglected or Exploited

 l

 After exploitation has occurred, your options are limited.
 Taking the above actions may help to minimize further exploitation.
-You may want to consider filing criminal charges or civil proceedings against the perpetrator of the exploitation.
-Theft is not limited to robbing a bank at gun point.
+You may also want to consider filing criminal charges or civil proceedings against the perpetrator of the exploitation.
+Theft is not limited to robbing a bank at gunpoint.
 (See page entitled “NJ Laws on Elder Abuse” found on this site; look under the Table of Contents) found on the Home Page.

 Drafting Advance Planning Documents to Reduce the Risk of Abuse or Exploitation

-We use a variety of tools such as powers of attorney and advance health care directives to carry out the goal of advance planning to put into place a plan for decision making if the person should lose the ability to make choices.
+We use a variety of tools, such as drafting a power of attorney and a health care directive, to carry out the goals of advance planning and decision-making if the declining person should seriously lose the ability to make reasonable choices.
 The same tools used to empower agents and advisors to help make and carry out decisions, in the event of incapacity, can become tools of abuse and exploitation.
-The health care surrogate or proxy can start making health care decisions that are clearly not a reflection of the person.
-The agent under a power of attorney can mismanage or steal assets, empowered by the appointment as an agent.

-• Safeguarding the person and their property;
+• Safeguarding the welfare and safety of the person and their property;

 • Avoiding conflicts of interest; and